 For an Initial application, staff should complete "Strengthening Families Georgia: An Effective Approach to Supporting Families and Communities."
 This is an overview course.
-For a Required Reassessment, staff must complete a new course, such as "Connections: The Foundations of Family Engagement," to receive credit.
-Credit is not given for repeating a course.
+For a 1-2-year Reassessment, staff may take any other Strengthening Families course available.
+For a 3-year Reassessment, staff must complete a new course, such as "Connections: The Foundations of Family Engagement," to receive credit.
+Credit is not given for repeating a course when submitting a 3-year Reassessment.
 Staff that have been hired after the last star rating date should complete the overview course.